BETA.INV

 Notes 🔗

-The BETA.INV function assumes that the input probability, alpha, and beta are correctly specified to provide meaningful results.
-It also defaults the lower bound to 0 and the upper bound to 1 if these parameters are omitted.
+The BETA.INV function requires that you specify the input probability, alpha, and beta correctly for accurate results.
+If you omit the lower and upper bound parameters, the function defaults to 0 and 1, respectively.

 Questions 🔗